tablelandnetwork/docs/docs/smart-contracts/controller/creating-controllers.md

 ### "Allow all" policy

-Default ownership grants the owner the following "allow all" abilities to only the owner, but a custom controller could enble this for _anyone_:
+Default ownership grants the owner the following "allow all" abilities to only the owner, but a custom controller could enable this for _anyone_:

 - `allowInsert` ⇒ `true`
   Allow `INSERT`s into the table.